 What type of artwork are Chromaflow pencils most suitable for?

 Chromaflow pencils have been developed to be suitable for a wide range of drawing and colouring techniques, the rich blendable pigments and effortless smooth laydown means they are particularly great at creating vibrant artwork, even on black paper.

 What techniques can I use my Chromaflow pencils for?

 Richly pigmented for striking work.
 Highly blendable increasing the colour spectrum.
-Due to the rich pigment, colours are vibrant and stand out when used on dark as well as light paper.
+Due to the rich pigment, colours are vibrant and stand out even when used on black paper.

 Are Derwent Chromaflow Pencils Lightfast?